aalbng/AdvancedConnectPlugin/README.md

 ## Requirements

-- Microsoft Windows with .NET\Mono 2.0 or newer.
+- Microsoft Windows with .NET 2.0 or newer.
+- Unix\Linux with Mono 2.0 or newer.
 - [KeePass](http://keepass.info) version 2.28 or newer.